Ballants/MCKD-semantic-segmentation/README.md

 ### Training

 After collecting pseudo-labels for a large amount of unlabeled data from a teacher, the MCKD method consists of performing multiple stages of vanilla KD.
-In the first one, a pair of students are trained on distinct partitions of pseudo-labeled data and produce new pseudolabels for the data that they have not been trained on.
+In the first one, a pair of students are trained on distinct partitions of pseudo-labeled data and produce new pseudo-labels for the data that they have not been trained on.
 In the final distillation stage, a single student is trained on all the latest pseudo-labeled data.

 [First stage](training/first_stage.py)